 How do high blood sugar levels impact the baby?

-With gestational diabetes, when there is too much sugar in the mothers bloodstream, this is passed through or ‘fed’ to the baby.
-The baby then has to increase it’s own insulin production to help process the excess sugars.
+With gestational diabetes, when there is too much sugar in the mother’s bloodstream, this is passed through or ‘fed’ to the baby.
+The baby then has to increase its own insulin production to help process the excess sugars.
 Insulin is a growth hormone and the result is that the baby grows excessively and for many the AC [abdominal circumference] increases.
-It is adipose tissue (subcutaneous fat) caused by the overproduction of insulin which causes the baby to grow ‘big’.
+It is adipose tissue (subcutaneous fat) caused by the overproduction of insulin that causes the baby to grow ‘big’.